Edited by Daniel Cuttica, DO

-A gastrocnemius equinus contracture is characterized by the inability to bring the ankle joint past a neutral position (right angle to the lower leg) with the knee straight (Figure 1).
+A gastrocnemius equinus contracture is characterized by the inability to bend the ankle joint past a neutral position (right angle to the lower leg) with the knee straight (Figure 1).
 Rather than “walk on their toes”, most people naturally and unconsciously “compensate” for an equinus contracture by having more motion through the joint in front of the ankle joint (the transverse tarsal joint – see Figure 2).
 Many gastrocnemius equinus contractures are subtle and patients are often asymptomatic.
 However, this midfoot compensation often leads to increased repetitive load to various structures in the foot during standing and walking.
-Therefore, the presence of an equinus contracture may predispose to the development of certain foot conditions, such as plantar fasciitis, acquired adult flatfoot deformity, or metatarsalgia.
+Therefore, the presence of an equinus contracture may predispose to the development of certain foot conditions, such as plantar fasciitis, acquired adult flatfoot deformity, metatarsalgia, or Achilles tendon disorders.
 Often a regular calf stretching program (with the knee straight) can lead to succesful non-operative management of symptoms.
 However, in some instances surgical treatment (often combined with other procedures) is indicated.
 Gastrocnemius contractures are believed to develop either from:

 - A hereditary predisposition (our evolutionary ancestors had equinus contractures)

-- Aging, which tends to cause muscles to stiffen up
+- Aging, which tends to cause muscles to stiffen

 - Medical conditions such as diabetes, which cause muscle to stiffen